estruyf/blog-content/content/posts/2021-06-14-creating-a-pwa-for-your-microsoft-teams-app.md

 }
 ```

-{{< blockquote type="Important" text="Notice the `redirect` query string parameter in the `start_url` property.
+{{< blockquote type="important" text="Notice the `redirect` query string parameter in the `start_url` property.
 The website uses the `redirect` query string to know if your app needs to be redirected.
 You can also create another path if you want." >}}

 You need to add the manifest to your page with the following `link` element.